recombinant/Zig-for-C-Programmers/FailingHardware.md

 char am_pm[2];
 strcpy(am_pm, "am");
 ```
 This was the only crash.
-Someone had not understood C strings and sentinels, more than just this once.
+Someone had not understood C strings and sentinels.
+More than just this once.

 The code was good enough, the executables ran, and the job was complete.